 Like any development milestone, such as crawling, walking, or talking, babies learn to see and distinguish between different colors over time.
 Experts say it generally takes about a year for an infant’s vision to reach the normal levels of adults and then three to four years to develop fully (1) (2).
 However, this may vary among babies as every baby develops at a different pace.

-Read on as we share more information about babies’ color vision milestones in the first 12 months and certain vision problems that you should watch out for.
+Read on as we share more information about babies’ color vision milestones in the first 12 months, what is the first primary color that a baby can distinguish after a few weeks and certain vision problems that you should watch out for.

 When Do Babies See Colors?

-A neonate’s eyes are slightly bigger than half the size of that of a grown-up and have limited focus, approximately eight to ten inches.
+A neonate’siXA child under 28 days of age. eyes are slightly bigger than half the size of that of a grown-up and have limited focus, approximately eight to ten inches.
+The following paragraph might help you answer your question about when do babies start seeing color.

 A newborn can differentiate between light and dark at birth.
 They begin to track objects in the first week, but it could take a few weeks before they see their first primary color.
 And it is believed that by the time they are five months old, they see the full spectrum of colors (2) (3).

 What Colors Can Babies See?

-Newborns can only see black, white, and shades of grey.
+Newborns can only see black, white, and shades of gray.
 They start to see their first primary color — red, in the first few weeks after birth and see the full spectrum of colors by five months.
 By the time they are 12 months, they should be able to distinguish between even the different hues and shades of colors (2).

 - Blinks when their eyes are touched or in response to bright light